 The deck should be fully randomized when presented to the opponent, and the opponents’ shuffles are not meant to make the deck “more random.”
 The purpose of the second shuffle is to discourage deck-stacking and cheating.

-If the opponent does not believe the player made a reasonable effort to randomize his or her deck, the opponent must notify a judge.
+If the opponent does not believe the player made a reasonable effort to randomize their deck, the opponent must notify a judge.

 Judges still need to know what’s going on.
 Earlier versions of the IPG included an example under Cheating which outlawed “3 pile shuffling to undo a suspected mana-weave,” but this example was removed in the February 2015 update.
 While not calling a judge may no longer be cheating, judges should still be notified immediately.